zeroc-ice/ice-builder-msbuild/README.md

 The value for these Windows registry keys are set by the [Ice Builder for Visual Studio][3].

-If you don't set `IceToolsPath` in your project file, Ice Builder sets `IceToolsPath` to `$(IceHome)\bin`.

 ## Adding Slice Files to your Project

 You need to tell Ice Builder which Slice files (files with a `.ice` extension) to compile, by adding these files to your project.

 You can add all Slice files found in in your project's home directory and any of its sub-directories (and sub-sub directories, recursively) to your project by setting both `EnableDefaultItems` and `EnableDefaultSliceCompileItems` to true.
 The default value for `EnableDefaultSliceCompileItems` is true while the default value for `EnableDefaultItems` depends on the project's type.
 The default value of `EnabledDefaultItems` is true for .NET Core projects, and it's unset (or false) for C++ and .NET Framework projects.

 As an alternative, you can add Slice files explicitly to your project using the `SliceCompile`